taichi-dev/meshtaichi/README.md

                    'w' : ti.f32})
 ```

-Once the data types are all defined, users can instantiate a modelwith an external file:
+Once the data types are all defined, users can instantiate a model with an external file:

 ``` python
 bunny = mesh.build('./bunny.mesh')